jvb/infobiotics-dashboard/doc/documentation-0.0.5/quickStart/quickStart.rst

    modelProperties
    optimization

-For more details on how to use **Infobiotics Workbench** read our tutorial.
+For more details on how to use the **Infobiotics Workbench** you can read the `tutorials `tutorial <http://www.infobiotics.org/infobiotics-workbench/tutorial/tutorial.html>`_.